mbabynames search ✿

 Asha Elise

-Asha ("noble and strong") and Elise ("pledged to God").
+Asha ("hope, desire") and Elise ("pledged to God").
 Two distinct meanings that create a name with range.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Asha Simone

-The meaning of Asha is "noble and strong"; Simone is "hearkening".
+The meaning of Asha is "hope, desire"; Simone is "hearkening".
 There is a natural balance between the two.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Asha Beatrice

-Put "noble and strong" next to "she who brings happiness" and you get a name that feels considered.
+Put "hope, desire" next to "she who brings happiness" and you get a name that feels considered.
 Asha Beatrice works on paper and out loud.
 The hard B in Beatrice gives a clean break after Asha's open vowel ending.

 Bold contrast